zicklag/docs-1/docs/app/content/data-sharing.md

+---
+description: Data Sharing allows you to share an Item from a Collection with anyone, regardless of their permissions, even if they are not users within the project.
+readTime: 12 minutes
+---

 # Data Sharing

 > Data Sharing allows you to share an Item from a Collection with anyone, regardless of their permissions, even if they